What is an audit log?

 Table of contents

 Organizations use audit logs to monitor user and administrative actions.
-Audit logs enable them to ensure security, meet compliance requirements, and improve operational efficiency — or, more simply, keep their M365 tenant under control.
+Audit logs enable them to ensure security, meet compliance requirements, and improve operational efficiency.

 User audit logs